 What position in soccer runs the least?

 Goalkeepers run the least in soccer.
 They have a very important job, as they are the last line of defense to keep the ball out of the goal.

 However, their job generally relies on a very different skill set than many field positions, significantly reducing the need to cover the distance.

 Aside from goalkeepers, central defenders tend to cover the least distance in a game.
-A study in the Journal of Human Kinetics examined different soccer positions during the 2010 World Cup.
+A Journal of Human Kinetics study examined different soccer positions during the 2010 World Cup.
 The study found that;

 “In brief, excluding the goalkeeper position for tactical reasons, the central defender position shows the least distance covered.”Human Kinetics

 Keep in mind that the amount of running a player does in a given position depends on:

 - Their strengths